 Q-Switched lasers remove tattoos by photo acoustic (shake and break) effect.
 The laser works by rapidly heating and cooling the ink causing the particles to fracture.
 The cycle happens in fewer than 10 nanoseconds, faster than heat can transfer to surrounding tissue (20-50 nanoseconds).
 The ink fragments are consumed by macrophages and transported away by the body's natural immune system.
 Thus the tattoo fades.

-Conventional removals at Zapatat generally take 8-15 treatments and treatments take 3-10 seconds.
-The interval between treatments is no shorter than 4 and usually 6-8 weeks.
+Conventional removals at Zapatat generally take 8-15 treatments and ART (R20) lessens the visits by half or more.
+The interval between conventional treatments is 6-8 weeks and the ART (R20) is 10-12 weeks.
 The exact period depends on the effectiveness of the body’s immune system, skin color and how the skin and tattoo react to laser treatment.
 The total time and treatment number varies.
 Because there are so many controllable and uncontrollable variables, the laser operator’s skill is very important.
 Given the identical laser, the more skilled and experienced operator will give better results in fewer treatments with the least side-effects and discomfort.